Modulational Instability in the Ostrovsky Equation and Related Models: Application to Specific Models

-For $T=0$, that is, when capillary effects are absent, value of $k_c(0)$ agrees with $k_c$ in Corollary~\ref{c:1}.
-For $T > 0$, we describe the modulational instability through the Figure~\ref{fig:lem4.3}.
+For $T=0$, that is, when capillary effects are absent, value of $k_c(0)$ of course agrees with $k_c$ in Corollary~\ref{c:1}.
+For $T > 0$, we describe the modulational instability through the Figure~\ref{fig:lem4.3}, where we took $\frac{\gamma}{\beta}=1$ and $\frac{\gamma}{\beta}=-1$ for the computations\footnote{Note that while the results for the cases $\frac{\gamma}{\beta}=\pm 1$ are qualitatively similar, the exact stability boundary curves in each figure are slightly different.}.
 In $k$-$k\sqrt{T}$ plane, two curves are corresponding to each mechanism splitting the plane into two regions of stability and two regions of instability.
 Any fixed $T>0$ corresponds to a line passing through the origin of slope $\sqrt{T}$.
 For $T\neq1/3$, the line through the origin only crosses one curve at a time producing one interval of stable wave numbers and one interval of unstable wave numbers.
 The result becomes inconclusive for $T=1/3$.